-Soteria Reinsurance LLC ("Soteria HoldCo") is a Delaware Limited Liability Company and a 100% wholly owned subsidiary of FMR LLC.
-Soteria Reinsurance LLC is the 100% owner of Soteria Re, registered as a Bermuda exempted company limited by shares and registered as a Class C reinsurer.
+Soteria Reinsurance Holdings LLC ("Soteria HoldCo") is a Delaware Limited Liability Company and a 100% wholly owned subsidiary of FMR LLC.
+Soteria HoldCo is the 100% owner of Soteria Re, registered as a Bermuda exempted company limited by shares and registered as a Class C reinsurer.

-Soteria Re was licensed by the BMA in July 2023 and its focus is on affiliated reinsurance of life and annuity products from Fidelity Life Insurance Company ("FILI"), a Utah domiciled insurer.
+Soteria Re was licensed by the BMA in July 2023, with a focus on affiliated reinsurance of life and annuity products from Fidelity Life Insurance Company ("FILI"), a Utah domiciled insurer.